javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 Document forms are members of the special collection `document.forms`.

-That's a so-called <dfn>"named collection"</dfn>: it's both named and ordered.
+That's a so-called **"named collection"**: it's both named and ordered.
 We can use both the name or the number in the document to get the form.

 ```js no-beautify
 document.forms.my - the form with name="my"